abrookins/andrewbrookins.com/_posts/2020-06-07-handoff-to-working-copy-on-ipad.md

   feature: garage.jpg
 manual_newsletter: false
 ---
-# “Handing Off” from Vim on a Remote Server to Working Copy on an iPad

 This tip scratches an itch that I sometimes have while writing code on an iPad.

 Usually, I write code on a remote server using Vim.
 About the only touch interactivity that I get with Vim over SSH is scrolling, which my terminal emulator Blink must send as an ANSI control sequence that Vim understands.